Can't Find a Proctor?

 Follow the steps below to request an alternate proctor and be sure to submit your request at least 2 weeks before your exam.

-1. Check the Proctor Designation System to make sure there is not already an approved proctor nearby.
+1. Check the Proctor Selection System to make sure there is not already an approved proctor nearby.

-3. Verify that the prospective proctor can accommodate your exam within the desired window.
+2. Make sure the prospective proctor meets the approval guidelines above and can accommodate your exam within the desired window.
 Some facilities block distance learning exams on certain days or times (eg, finals week).

 1. Schedule your testing appointment with the approved proctor facility and pay any fees required in advance.